Seeking Therapy for Mental Trauma After a Car Accident

 Just like their physical counterparts, mental injuries can change your life after an accident.
 Though they are not always attended to like physical injuries, mental trauma needs to be approached with the same attention and urgency given to physical injuries.
 These unseen wounds take time, patience, and professional treatment to heal.

 Importantly, if you are experiencing mental trauma or anxiety after an accident, you should remember that you are not alone.
 Studies estimate that at least one-third of car accident survivors experience some sort of anxiety, post-traumatic stress disorder, or another form of mental health issue.
 Taking care of your mental health at the same time as your physical injuries will open the doors to the most efficient and complete recovery possible.

 If you think your mental health is suffering following an accident, do not hesitate to immediately contact a medical professional—just like you would for a back injury or broken arm.

-Types of Mental & Emotional Trauma
+Types of Mental Trauma Caused by Car Accidents

 Just as the body is a system comprised of many parts, your mental state relies on a complex combination of factors that control how you think, feel, and act on a day-to-day basis.
 The regular functioning of these components may be altered due to a traumatic event such as a car or truck accident.

 Some of the most common forms of mental traumas after an accident include the following: